Cold sore remedies to try at home

 No. But if someone with cold sores gives oral sex to someone else, they can pass the virus to that person’s genitals, giving them genital herpes, which is an STD.

 You’ve got a range of options for tackling cold sores.
 Some help ease the symptoms, some can even help your body clear them up faster, and some can even prevent outbreaks from happening.

 Cold sore treatments to clear up outbreaks faster

 Some cold sore treatments have antiviral properties which can kill the herpes virus, slowing its spread through your skin cells, helping your immune system clear it up faster.
 So, if you’re asking what can heal a cold sore fast, these are the treatments to try:

 Valacyclovir and Valtrex

 We’ll start with the best first.
 Valaciclovir and Valtrex are prescription anti-viral drugs which help your body fight the herpes virus.
 They’re taken as a pill when the first symptoms of an outbreak appear to help clear them up faster.
 Valacyclovir and Valtrex can also be taken daily as a way of preventing future outbreaks from occurring, but more on that later.

 Over the counter medications

-Aloe Vera is a plant that contains a gel-like substance inside its leaves.
-This gel has been claimed to have soothing, moisturising, anti-inflammatory, and healing properties, and although these claims aren’t always supported by science, there is evidence that Aloe Vera gel can help reduce inflammation and slow the spread of herpes viruses.
-You can find Aloe Vera gel in plenty of face creams and gels that you can apply directly to the cold sores.
+Aloe vera is a plant that contains a gel-like substance inside its leaves.
+This gel has been claimed to have soothing, moisturizing, anti-inflammatory, and healing properties, and although these claims aren’t always supported by science, there is evidence that aloe vera gel can help reduce inflammation and slow the spread of herpes viruses.
+You can find aloe vera gel in plenty of face creams and gels that you can apply directly to the cold sores.